-The book is in very good condition (clean pictorial boards in matching dust jacket and black lettering on spine and on front, very slight rubbing to spine edges) with slight wear to the dust jacket, which is not price clipped (light creasing to the edges and about a one inch closed tear to the rear top spine corner and some staining to the top edge area inside the jacket).
+The book is in very good condition (clean pictorial boards in matching dust jacket and black lettering on the spine and front, very slight rubbing to spine edges) with slight wear to the dust jacket, which is not price clipped (light creasing to the edges, a one inch closed tear to the rear top spine corner and some staining to the top edge area inside the jacket).
 Internally, the pages are clean and tight and there are no tears and no other inscriptions.
 There is some foxing to the endpapers and page edges.

 Alan Garner OBE is an English novelist who is best known for his children's fantasy novels and his retellings of traditional British folk tales.
 His work is firmly rooted in the landscape, history and folklore of his native county of Cheshire, North West England, being set in the region and making use of the native Cheshire dialect.